 - Increases efficiency and decreases costly mistakes

-Team members need to be able to check workflow progress at a glance.
+Team members need to be able to check and analyze workflow progress at a glance.
 A product launch campaign workflow takes a clunky process and breaks it into understandable, actionable phases that keep everyone on the same wavelength.

 The Pipefy platform helps you develop a customizable workflow that seamlessly moves through the activities typically involved with product launch campaigns: